RowiDont/Table/docs/README.md

 In Phase 2, the apps front end structure will be set up using Flux, React, and the React Router.
-A Restaurant store will be implemented, after which `Index` and `IndexItem` react views will be created.
+A Restaurant store will be implemented, after which `Index` and `CityIndex` react views will be created.
 In this phase, restaurants can still only be viewed.
 After the index is completed, the search function will be implemented to allow for search based on location (neighborhood), cuisine, and restaurant name.
 Actions to live filter the results will also be added, and